“Well, bread and salt will soothe a rumbling belly. Why so? / The greatest pleasure’s not in costly flavours, it resides / in you yourself.”

 “WEALTH AND CONSUMPTION” IN MEDITERRANEAN STYLE

-Mediterranean and Calabrian people will want to be in the vanguard in favoring ways of life that decisively break with the frenzy of consumerism, exhausting the joyless.
+Mediterranean and Calabrian people want to be in the vanguard in favoring ways of life that decisively break with the frenzy of consumerism, exhausting the joyless.
 It is not a question of slowing down progress, for there is no human progress when everything conspires to give full reign to the instincts of self-interest and power.
 We must find a simple way of living.

-“PEACEFUL” MEDITERRANEAN WAY OF LIFE
+“PEACEFUL” MEDITERRANEAN LIFE STYLE

 For readiness to create a greater and more equitable solidarity between people is the first condition of peace.
 Mediterranean people has such a tradition of spiritual generosity, industry, simplicity and sacrifice that you cannot fail to heed this call today for a new enthusiasm and a fresh determination.
 It is in the joyful simplicity of a life inspired to Calabrian people by the Gospel and the Gospel’s spirit of fraternal sharing that you will find the best remedy for sour criticism, paralyzing doubt and the temptation to make money the principle means and indeed the very measure of human advancement.